Nordstrom makes sharp staff cuts as it grapples with pandemic

 But a veteran Nordstrom worker who had just been laid off from a corporate unit in Seattle said Tuesday the retailer had cut 6,000 jobs nationally in June.
 The worker’s division lost around 30% of its staff, said the employee, who had been with Nordstrom for more than a decade.

-The worker’s account follows a report last week in an industry publication, Sourcing Journal, where unnamed sources said Nordstrom was laying off 20% to 25% its staff nationally “over the near term.”
+The worker’s account follows a report last week in an industry publication, Sourcing Journal, where unnamed sources said Nordstrom was laying off 20% to 25% of its staff nationally “over the near term.”

 That would translate into job losses of between 13,600 and 17,000, based on the company’s 2019 workforce.
 A company spokesperson declined repeatedly to comment on the figures.